Big Ship, Narrow Strait

 Despite having left the Commonwealth in 1947, Egypt was coerced into reducing its spending on dollar oil (produced by American firms) and purchasing sterling oil instead.
 Angered by Anglo-American backtracking on promised financing to help construct Egypt’s Aswan Dam, Gamal Nassar nationalized the (British-French) Suez Canal Company in 1956, impeding the movement of sterling oil from Iran through the Mediterranean.
 When British, French, and Israeli forces invaded the canal, it was Eisenhower’s threat to dump US holdings of sterling-securities on world markets which eventually compelled the British to retreat.
 The crisis marked the end of sterling oil and set the stage for the dominance of the petrodollar and Pax Americana.

 In the following decades, the Suez remained critical to the construction of the postwar American order.
 It was in Suez where the first UN peacekeeping mission originated.
-After the crisis, Egypt, which houses the largest inventory of major weapons in the Middle East and North Africa, become thoroughly enmeshed in the military-industrial complex.
+After the crisis, Egypt, which houses the largest inventory of major weapons in the Middle East and North Africa, become thoroughly enmeshed in the West’s military-industrial complex.
 And Britain’s balance of payments instabilities in the aftermath of the Suez Crisis led to restrictions placed by the Bank of England on British banks lending to non-sterling areas.
 These contingencies helped shape the City of London (aided in no small way by Wall Street) into the center of offshore dollar-funding.

-Formal empire has given way to bond markets, but the entwinement of monetary and political sovereignty—and the inequality between sovereigns who have such autonomy and those who don’t—persists.
+Formal empire has given way to the imperialism of bond markets, and the entwinement of monetary and political sovereignty—and the inequality between sovereigns who have such autonomy and those who don’t—persists.
 Recall that at the start of the Covid-19 pandemic, non-resident financial flows exited developing and emerging economies en masse only to rebound after the US Federal Reserve pumped liquidity into global credit markets.
 Monetary and fiscal relief amounted to one-fifth of GDP in advanced economies but only seven percent of output in smaller economies and a paltry two percent in the poorest of nations.
 Acutely sensitive to the ebbs and flows of the global dollar cycle—in which global financial conditions tighten with dollar appreciation and vice versa—a year into the pandemic, emerging markets, once again, are rattled as rising interest rates on long-term US treasuries make for jittery financial flows to the Global South.

 Despite a decade-long growth in local-currency bond markets in emerging economies, it is still cheaper for them to borrow in dollars.
 This means that for peripheral sovereigns, monetary sovereignty is the less efficient market-outcome unless they find themselves, as several now do, in default.
 Then the costs of borrowing in foreign currency become exorbitant.
 Even prior to the pandemic, emerging markets (EM) faced a new mutation of ‘original sin’ whereby dollar strengthening spurred foreign investors (facing both local-currency and return losses) to sell off their local-currency EM bond-holdings.
 The great irony is that local currency borrowing, meant to stabilize emerging markets from currency mismatch and bolster monetary sovereignty, leaves EMs more susceptible to global market sentiment as dollar appreciation prompts foreign investor exit, amplifying local currency slides.
 On the other hand, borrowing in dollars means that EM sovereigns face a less skittish foreign investor base.